-At the time of this writing, more than 12 lawsuits have been filed and a criminal investigation has been opened after Travis Scott’s deadly performance at the Astroworld Festival in Houston, Texas.
+More than 100 lawsuits were filed and a criminal investigation was opened after Travis Scott’s deadly performance at the Astroworld festival in Houston, Texas.

 Let’s take a look at what went wrong and what performers and festival organizers are legally required to do to protect spectators.

 Who is Travis Scott?